 What Information Was Involved?

-The information that was potentially accessed and/or acquired as a result of this incident included your name, email address, billing address, payment card number ending in << Variable Text>>>, card expiration date, and the card verification code (CVV).
+On May 3, 2023, CommerceV3 determined that NEMC customer cardholder data was potentially accessed or acquired by the unauthorized party as a result of the incident.
+The information included your name, email address, billing address, payment card number, card expiration date, and the card verification code (CVV) for the card you used on NEMC's site between November 24, 2021 and December 14, 2022.